Go back to the home page

 • "This is a fun way to interact from the beginning."

-• “I do like the idea of this because it does make me feel more comfortable — and will help spark conversation.”
+• "Makes me feel more comfortable and will help spark conversation."

-• “Don't see the point of milestones if the app is meant to make meaningful connections.”
+• "Don't see the point if the app is meant to make meaningful connections."

 Usability testing issues